top of page

 All learners will gain a deeper appreciation of the structural issues

-observed to relate to sensory wellness challenges (at all ages).
+observed to relate to sensory integration challenges (at all ages).

 Learners will leave with skills to implement immediately into practice.